-Shareholding companies listed on the Kuwait Stock Exchange are required to pay a 2.5% annual NLST on the net profits to support the employment of Kuwaitis in the private sector.
+Under Law No. 19 of 2000 relating to supporting National Manpower and encouragement of National Manpower to work in Non-Government agencies, all shareholding companies listed on the Kuwait Stock Exchange are required to pay a 2.5% annual tax on the net profits.